-3.2 Training
+4.2 Training

 A major problem of learning-based approaches is the strong dependency on suitable datasets.
 Datasets often do not cover all important modes, which complicates generalization to new data.
-An example is the KITTI dataset for autonomous driving [10], which is limited to motion in a plane and does not cover full 6 DOF motion.
+An example is the KITTI dataset for autonomous driving (Geiger et al, 2012), which is limited to motion in a plane and does not cover full 6 DOF motion.
 As a consequence, learning-based methods easily overfit to this type of motion and do not generalize.
 Artificial data can be used to alleviate this problem, but it is not trivial to generate realistic imagery with ground truth depth.

 We tackle this problem in two ways.
 First by using the incremental formulation in (2), i.e., we estimate a small increment $\delta \mathbf{T}$ instead of the absolute motion between keyframe and current camera image.
 This reduces the magnitude of motion and reduces the difficulty of the task.
 Second, we use rendered images and depth maps as a proxy for real keyframes.
-Given a keyframe ( $\mathbf{I}^{K}, \mathbf{D}^{K}$ ), we sample the initial pose guess $\mathbf{T}{0}^{V}$ from a normal distribution centered at the ground truth pose $\mathbf{T}^{C}$ to generate the virtual frame ( $\mathbf{I}^{V}, \mathbf{D}^{V}$ ).
+Given a keyframe $(\mathbf{I}^K, \mathbf{D}^K)$ , we sample the initial pose guess $\mathbf{T}0^V$ from a normal distribution centered at the ground truth pose $\mathbf{T}^C$ to generate the virtual frame $(\mathbf{I}^V, \mathbf{D}^V)$ .
 This simulates all possible 6 DOF motions and, thus, effectively augments the data to overcome the limited set of motions in the dataset.